i4Ds/Karabo-Pipeline/README.md

 ```

 Now you can edit the code, run it and work with it, without installing any dependencies on your system.

-# Installation

-To install the pipeline on your local machine follow the [Instructions](doc/Installation.md).
-It might be easier to just use the docker file for fast testing.